Forklift Classes: Class 1 Forklift Guide (2020)

 - 4-Stage Mast or Quad Mast

 Manufacturers place operator comfort high on their priority list which makes sense as operators can spend 4-8 consecutive hours on a lift truck each shift.
-Thus, the design amongst major forklift brands is for the most part exactly the same.
+Thus, the design among major forklift brands is for the most part exactly the same.
 The grab handles are located in similar spots, cup holders are built-in, spring-loaded seats adjust to the operator’s settings, etc.

 Here we break down the main elements of class 1 forklifts where design is intentionally modified for the end-user: